DerEnderKeks/MDM-Keks/Readme.md

 ## Modifying and creating your own theme

 If you want to edit the JavaScript and CSS source you'll need NPM, [Grunt](http://gruntjs.com/) and [LESS](http://lesscss.org/) installed.
-You may need to run `$ npm install` to get all the node modules used by Grunt.
+You may need to run `npm install` to get all the node modules used by Grunt.

 The source files for the theme are located in the `less/` directory.
 In the `js/` directory you'll find multiple JavaScript modules that allow easy modification and extension.
 Check DOCUMENTATION.md for information about what modules are available.

-Running `$ grunt` or `$ grunt watch` will build a development version with debugging log activated.
-When you're done editing, run `$grunt dist` to generate a production version without debugging.
+Running `grunt` or `grunt watch` will build a development version with debugging log activated.
+When you're done editing, run `grunt dist` to generate a production version without debugging.
 Don't forget to add new files to Gruntfile.js so they will be included in your builds.

 ## Contributing